theatre-js/theatre/docs/installation.md

 # How to install

-> We've been developing Theater on the Mac, so there might be some kinks in the beginning if you're on another OS.
+> We've been developing Theatre on the Mac, so there might be some kinks in the beginning if you're on another OS.

 #### Clone and install